 Height: 180cm

 The Bello twins have come through the Volleyball England pathway playing both indoor and beach volleyball.
 They have competed on the UK Beach Tour and FIVB World tour, as well as Under 20 CEV European Championship and Under 19 FIVB World championship.
 They won gold at the Youth Commonwealth Games in 2017 and finished 5th in the the Youth Olympic Games in Buenos Aires 2018.
-They are now competing predominantly in the FIVB Pro Tour and are representing Team England at the Commonwealth Games in Bimringham 2022.
+They are now competing predominantly in the FIVB Pro Tour and are a funded performance pair with British Volleyball aiming to make it to LA2028.

 Joaquin Bello